-Service Description Primary and Acute Car e Services (in alphabetical order) Cornea Transplants and Bone Graft Services Cornea transplants and bone graft services are covered when medically necessary.
+Service Description Primary and Acute Care Services (in alphabetical order) Community Palliative Care Community Palliative Care is a special kind of medical help for people who are very sick.
+It is given outside of hospitals, like in homes or community centers.
+A serious illness is one that can be life-threatening and makes it hard to do everyday things, affects how good life feels, or makes it hard for people taking care of the sick person.
+Palliative care tries to make people feel better by reducing symptoms and stress.
+It can be given at any time during the illness, even if the person is still getting treatment to try to cure the illness.
+Cornea Transplants and Bone Graft Services Cornea transplants and bone graft services are covered when medically necessary.
 Cognitive Rehabilitation Services Services provided to cognitively impaired persons, most commonly those with traumatic brain injury, that assess and treat communication skills, cognitive and behavioral ability, and cognitive skills related to performing ADLs.
-Five cognitive skills areas: Attention Skills - sustained, selective, alternating, and divided Visual Processing Skills - acuity, oculomotor control, fields, visual attention, scanning, pattern recognition, visual memory, or perception Information Processing Skills - auditory or other sensory processing skills, organizational skills, speed, and capacity of processing Memory Skills - orientation, episodic, prospective, encoding, storage, consolidation, and recall Executive Function Skills - self-awareness, goal setting, self-initiation, self-inhibition, planning and organization, self-monitoring, self-evaluation, flexible problem solving, and metacognition Education Process training Strategy development and implementation Functional application Selected approaches should match the appropriate level of awareness of cognitive skills Some techniques/strategies include: Speech/language/communication Neuropsychological assessment Compensatory memory techniques Executive functions strategies Reading/writing skills retraining Diagnostic Testing Include, but is not limited to: Screening and diagnostic radiology and imaging Screening and diagnostic laboratory tests Other screening or diagnostic radiology or laboratory services When Medically Necessary Prior approval is not required for laboratory imaging, or diagnostic services
+Five cognitive skills areas: Attention Skills - sustained, selective, alternating, and divided Visual Processing Skills - acuity, oculomotor control, fields, visual attention, scanning, pattern recognition, visual memory, or perception Information Processing Skills - auditory or other sensory processing skills, organizational skills, speed, and capacity of processing Memory Skills - orientation, episodic, prospective, encoding, storage, consolidation, and recall Executive Function Skills - self-awareness, goal setting, self-initiation, self-inhibition, planning and organization, self-monitoring, self-evaluation, flexible problem solving, and metacognition Approaches include: